 Federal Road North District

 The northern most point in Brookfield along Route 202 is the spot of the first pump station.
 It handles flows from north of the Four Corners area to bring wastewater back to to the 777 Federal Road pump station.
-This station will have its controllers updated in 2016.
+This station had its controllers updated in 2017.

 From the most northerly point in Brookfield, discharges are sent south to the 777 Federal Road Station to be pumped further south.
 Some collections from Federal Road are discharged to this station.